Debra Lafave

-Debra Jean Williams (née Beasley; born August 28, 1980), better known under her former married name of Debra Lafave, is a former teacher at Angelo L. Greco Middle School in Temple Terrace, Florida.
-In 2005, she pleaded guilty to lewd or lascivious battery against a teenager.
-The charges stemmed from a sexual encounter with a male student; referred to at the time as "M.M." in the police reports and "Jack" in her estranged then-husband's book Gorgeous Disaster: The Tragic Story of Debra LaFave, in the summer of 2004 when she was 23 and he, "M.M.", was 14.
+Debra Jean Williams (née Beasley; born August 28, 1980), better known by her former married name of Debra Lafave, is an American sex offender and former teacher at Angelo L. Greco Middle School in Temple Terrace, Florida.
+In 2005, she pleaded guilty to lewd or lascivious battery against a teenager stemming from a sexual encounter with a male student referred to as "M.M." in police reports and "Jack" in her estranged then-husband's book Gorgeous Disaster: The Tragic Story of Debra LaFave, in the summer of 2004 when she was 23 and "M.M." was 14.
 Lafave's plea bargain included no prison time, opting for three years of house arrest due to safety concerns, seven years of probation, and lifetime registration as a sex offender.

 Early life and education

 Lafave attended East Bay High School until 1996.
 From 1995 to 1996, Lafave dated Nick Carter.
-She also had a lesbian relationship with a classmate by the name of Casie Diana Martinez, and it was because of that relationship Lafave's parents withdrew her from East Bay.
-She graduated from Bloomingdale High School in 1998.
-Around that time, she took a gig as a pin-up model for the magazine Makes & Models (M&M); later, when the sex scandal made the news, her modeling photos contributed to the sensationalism of the story.
-She attended the University of South Florida, during which time her five months pregnant then 24-year-old older sister Angela “Angie” Beasley was killed by a drunk driver on April 2001.
-The driver, Army Captain Joseph Piotrowski, had crashed his jeep into “Angie” Beasley’s 1998 Nissan.
-Piotrowski was convicted in August 2001 under court-martial and sentenced to 30 years in prison.
-Despite the tragedy and trauma of losing her older sister, Lafave still managed to graduate with a degree in English.
+She also had a relationship with classmate Casie Diana Martinez; which allegedly also became sexual.
+As a result of that relationship, Lafave's parents withdrew her from East Bay and transferred her to Bloomingdale High School which she would graduate class of 1998.
+Around that time, she took a gig as a pin-up model for the magazine Makes & Models (M&M).
+Later on when news of the sex scandal made the headlines, her leaked modeling photos from that time period contributed to the sensationalism of the story.

+She attended the University of South Florida and graduated with a degree in English.
+In the midst of her junior year in college, her then-five-months-pregnant 24-year-old older sister Angela "Angie" Beasley was killed in April 2001 by drunk driver Army Captain Joseph Piotrowski when he crashed his jeep into older-sister Beasley's 1998 Nissan.
+Piotrowski was convicted in August 2001 under court-martial and sentenced to 13 years in prison.
+He received a concurrent 30-year sentence in state court.
+In interviews, Lafave (who said she had a close relationship with her sister) would describe that event as having been particularly traumatic for her and said it led her to have several bouts of depressive moods.

 After college graduation in 2002, she was hired as an English teacher at Greco Middle School in Temple Terrace, Florida.
-In July 19, 2003, following her first year of teaching, she married Owen Lafave.
+On July 19, 2003, following her first year of teaching, she married banker Owen Lafave.